ajeyvishnu/MyChess2024Wrapped/README.md

 Focus on the most common openings and their impact on game outcomes.

 ## How to Access the Dashboard
-You can explore the interactive dashboards here: [Insert Dashboard Link]
+You can explore the interactive dashboards here: [Tableau Public](https://public.tableau.com/app/profile/ajay.vishnu.addala/viz/My2024Chess_comWrapped/HomePage)

 ## Feedback
 I welcome your feedback to improve this project.
 Please feel free to reach out with your thoughts or suggestions!